-Our lesson on how to draw a horse in pencil is a demonstration of the various steps and techniques involved in creating the horse drawing above.
+Our lesson on 'how to draw a horse' is a step by step demonstration of the pencil drawing technique involved in creating the image of a rearing horse.
 The model for our drawing was 'Whistlejacket', the famous racehorse originally painted by George Stubbs.
 Pencil is the ideal medium for rendering both the form of the animal's powerful muscles and the soft textures of its gleaming coat, mane and tail.

 The first step in this drawing is to concentrate on rendering the basic shapes of the horse in line only.
 You are trying to discover the various relationships between the lines, shapes and proportions of the image.

 Note: At the start of any drawing you should always sketch lightly and loosely as you search for the shapes and proportions of the image.
 It is very important to have a light touch when you are sketching as it is easier to erase your errors.
 Artists seldom get a drawing right first time.
 Therefore, it is normal to chop and change the position and proportions of lines and shapes at this stage of a drawing.

 The second step in this drawing is to apply some dark tones in order to create the form of the horse.
 Your aim, at this stage, is simply to establish those areas where you think the darkest tones should be.

 Note: Your drawing technique should still be light and relaxed at this stage.
 Some basic tones are applied using a mixture of loose hatching and cross-hatching techniques.

 The third step in this drawing is to start to develop the areas of dark tone to enhance the muscular details of the horse.